Ezra-byu/startup/notes.md

 ➜  git status
 ➜  git pull
 ```
->That is all for now :shipit:
+That is all for now.
+And remember
+>Todo lo puedo con Cristo que me fortalezca :shipit: